-Group to quickly gather additional funds of around ${\in}50$ million, testimony to the good reputation that IGD has with institutional investors.
+Group to quickly gather additional funds of around $\leqslant$ 50 million, testimony to the good reputation that IGD has with institutional investors.

-As will be explained in greater detail below, the positive results above, along with the increase in fair value, resulted in a net profit of $\notin$ 45.6 million, an increase of more than $\notin$ 38 million against the prior year explained primarily by the core business; the increase in FFO, +28.5%, is even more significant.
+As will be explained in greater detail below, the positive results above, along with the increase in fair value, resulted in a net profit of $\leqslant$ 45.6 million, an increase of more than $\leqslant$ 38 million against the prior year explained primarily by the core business; the increase in FFO, +28.5%, is even more significant.